While the V10 and V11 are outstanding products, Dyson has some gems hidden lower in the totem pole.

 5 Reasons to choose the Dyson V8 Absolute

-- Better on hard floors: The Fluffy attachment of the V8 Absolute is superior over the V7’s MotorHead brush.
+- Better on hard floors: The Fluffy attachment of the V8 Absolute is superior to the V7’s MotorHead brush.
 It’s more efficient and isn’t as prone to scratching the surface.

 - Runs longer: The larger capacity battery allows the V8 to run further.
 So it’s a better alternative for bigger homes.

-- Deep cleans better: Based on my tests, the V8 does better at picking up embedded dirt than the V7.
+- Deep cleans better: Based on my tests, the V8 is better at picking up embedded dirt than the V7.

 - Better at resisting tangles: The chunkier brush in the Direct Drive head resists tangles better than the thinner brush of the MotorHead.

 4 Reasons to choose the Dyson V7 MotorHead